allansun/openapi-runtime/README.md

 ResponseTypes::setTypes([
-    'operation_id' =>[ // This should be unique to $ref as defined in the OpenAPI doc '200.' => 'YourGeneratedModelClass::class', // We add a dot after there HTTP status code to enforce string tyep '404.' => 'ErrorModel::class'
+    'operation_id' =>[ // This should be unique to $ref as defined in the OpenAPI doc '200.' => 'YourGeneratedModelClass::class', // We add a dot after there HTTP status code to enforce string type '404.' => 'ErrorModel::class'
     ]
 ]);